RobinLinus/treecoin/docs/network.md

 Research Idea: Installation-free, browser-based WebSocket-to-WebRTC bridges via insecure origins/data URLs?

-### Browser Network
+### Nanonet
-Purpose:
+**Purpose:** Self-serving network of nano nodes.
+- Don't stress the mainnet!
+Answer all balance queries within the nanonet.
 - Decentralized hosting of the chain state.
-- Decentralized updates of the state by applying new blocks received via the bridge.
+- Decentralized updates of the state by applying new blocks received via the bridges.
-- Serve all nano nodes' queries within the browser network.
-- Route transactions to the bridge.
+- Route transactions into the mainnet via the bridges.

-Nodes which only partially implement the protocol typically trust that 50% or more of the network's mining power is honest.

 Requirements:
 - Browser-based P2P Network
   - Browser-to-Browser _WebRTC signaling_
 - _Distributed Hash Table_ to host the chain state

+#### Limitation
+Nano Nodes trust that 50% or more of the network's mining power is honest.
+In general this is a valid assumption for low-value transactions because double-spend attacks are expensive.
+Recipients of high-value transactions must default to a full node.